Exploring the social influence of Kaggle virtual community on the M5 competition: Methodology

 \subsection{Topic models of documents}

 Topic models are a class of statistical models in machine learning that discover abstract topics from documents.
-Topic models assume that an article's content is generated based on its underlying topics, and words associated with the topics appear more frequently in the documents, while some commonly used words such as `is', `this', etc., are not taken into account.
-Topic words are used to distinguish different articles.

 The latent Dirichlet allocation (LDA) is one of the most classical topic models using bag-of-words, which treats a document as a collection of words, without order or sequence \citep{blei2003latent}.
 A document contains multiple topics, to which each word is assigned.
 LDA can give the topics of each document in the corpus in the form of a probability distribution.
 For each output topic, some keywords of the document are used for the topic description.
 LDA has a wide range of applications in text classification~\citep[e.g.,][]{pavlinek2017text}, topic mining~\citep[e.g.,][]{xue2020public}, and forecasting~\citep[e.g.,][]{huberty2015can}.

 One limitation of LDA is the ignorance of the temporal order of documents, especially regarding people's long-term discussions about an event.
 A dynamic topic model (DTM) designed based on LDA can compensate for this deficiency to some extent \citep{blei2006dynamic}.
-Before implementing DTM, the documents in the corpus are divided into different slices according to a specific time span, and LDA models the topics of all documents within each slice, where the documents are considered interchangeable.
-After that, a logistic normal distribution is applied to describe the evolution of the topics.
+Before implementing DTM, all the documents are divided into slices according to a specific period.
+Within each slice, the topics of documents are modeled by LDA and considered interchangeable.
+After that, a normal logistic distribution is applied to describe the evolution of the topics.
 DTM is more applicable to some documents with time features \citep[e.g.,][]{zhang2015dynamic, jacobi2016quantitative, bai2020topic}.

-For the M5 competition discussion forum, the posts with more popularity are worth attention, as shown in Table~\ref{Top 5 Posts of Comments, Participants, and TimeSpans}.
-Nevertheless, the questions and discussions in other posts by the participants contain some specific topics.
-Reading and understanding all the posts in detail is undoubtedly a time-consuming task, so we focus on these generalized topics.
-First, each post's contents are collected to form a corpus, which LDA is applied for static topic analysis.
-We aim to mine a number of topics with the corresponding keywords.
-Then for each post, a probability distribution regarding these topics is generated and the topic with the highest probability value is identified as the actual topic of the post.
-Thereafter, to analyze the evolution of the topics, we employ DTM to obtain the evolutionary progress of each specific topic with the dynamic change of topic-word probabilities.